MariDinca/mynodeapp/README.md

 DevOps & Cloud Engineer | Infrastructure as Code | CI/CD

-Hi there! 👋 I’m a DevOps & Cloud Engineer passionate about infrastructure, automation, and building scalable systems.
+I’m a DevOps & Cloud Engineer passionate about infrastructure, automation, and building scalable systems.
 I specialize in turning applications into production-ready systems using AWS, Terraform, Docker, Kubernetes, and CI/CD pipelines.

 🛠️ Skills & Technologies